LeSmurk/CraigieDev/_pages/proceduralmodule.md

 ![Cellular Automata]({{ "/assets/UniWork/CellularSmoother.PNG" | relative_url }})

-Here are a couple of snippets of the Cellular Automata
+Here are a couple of snippets of the Cellular Automata code

 {% include gallery id="gallerySnipCA" %}